Beware The Self-Centered

 But they cannot avoid the raging war.

-Then death begins to walk at early dawn
+Then Death begins to walk from night to dawn

 From dawn to dusk, the sun observes the pain